- Caring for Your Child With CDG

 An informational resource for the NGLY1 community through the combined efforts of members of FCDGC, CDG CARE, the National Organization for Rare Disorders (NORD), and Dr. Christina Lam at Seattle Children’s Hospital.
 Offers detailed information on the disorder including signs and symptoms, causes, diagnosis, and standard therapies are offered via the NORD website and an integrated video.

-- COVID-19 Vaccine Recommendations for Adults
+- NEW CDG COVID-19 Vaccine Recommendations

 A message from CDG CARE and the FCDGC team with guidance for CDG adults with regards to COVID-19 vaccines.